RyanFleck/Manuals/content/languages/rust.markdown

 ---
 layout: docs-manual
 title: Rust
-subtitle: "A steeper learning curve than go, but double the power.
+summary: "A steeper learning curve than go, but double the power.
 Wasm."
 draft: true
 ---

 ```rust